 4. Offer Brand Merchandise

-If your cause has a strong enough brand, you can even sell your merchandise.
-World Wildlife Fund and the American Red Cross are two such nonprofits that leverage their branding to financially support their cause.
+You can sell your merchandise if your cause has a strong enough brand.
+World Wildlife Fund and the American Red Cross are nonprofits that leverage their branding to support their cause financially.

 5. Arrange Fundraising Events